forgefed/forgefed/spec/behavior.md

   isn't found.

-Now that we've determined the *ticket tracker*, i.e. the actor to whom we'll send the [Ticket][type-ticket], there are two mechanisms for opening a new [Ticket][type-ticket] under the *ticket tracker*:
+Now that we've determined the *ticket tracker*, i.e. the actor to whom we'll send the [Ticket][type-ticket], the ticket may be opened using either Create of Offer as described in the [Object Publishing and Hosting](#publishing) section.

-1. The *creation* flow: The ticket author will be hosting the ticket.
-They provide the ticket tracker with the ticket's [id][] URI, and the ticket tracker lists that URI under its list of tickets.
-2. The *offer* flow: The ticket tracker will be hosting the ticket.
-The author sends the tracker a ticket object, and the tracker assigns it an [id][] URI and manages the object from now on.

-It is recommended to use the *creation* flow as a default, and resort to the *offer* flow only when really necessary (if you're unsure, it's not necessary).
+Create asks the tracker to list the ticket's URI, while Offer asks the tracker to host and list its own copy (however what the tracker chooses to do is up to the tracker).

+The *target actor* MAY then send back an Accept or Reject.
+The action that has been taken by the *target actor* is indicated to the ticket author as follows:

+- If a [Reject][] was sent, it means the ticket neither got listed nor got copied
+- If an [Accept][] was sent, and the Accept specifies a [result][], it means a copy was made and is hosted on the target's side
+- If an [Accept][] without a [result][] was sent, that means the ticket's [id][] got listed in the tracker's list of open tickets, and the ticket author will be hosting the ticket

+### Create

-The *creation* flow begins with the ticket being published using a [Create][] activity, in which [object][] is a [Ticket][type-ticket] with fields as described [in the modeling specification][model-ticket].
+A ticket can be opened using a [Create][] activity, in which [object][] is a [Ticket][type-ticket] with fields as described [in the modeling specification][model-ticket].
 The ticket MUST specify at least [id][], [attributedTo][], [summary][], [content][] and [context][].
 The [context][] property specifies the project or tracker to which the actor is reporting the Ticket (e.g. a repository or project etc. under which the ticket will be listed if accepted). [context][] MUST be either an actor or a child object.
 If it's a child object, the actor to whom the child object belongs MUST be listed as a recipient in the Create's [to][] field.
 If it's an actor, then that actor MUST be listed in the `to` field.

-Among the recipients listed in the Create's recipient fields, exactly one recipient is the actor who's responsible for processing the ticket and possibly sending back an [Accept][] or a [Reject][].
-We'll refer to this actor as the *target actor*.

-When an actor *A* receives the Create activity, they can determine whether they're the *target actor* as follows: If the [object][] ticket's [context][] is *A* or a child object of *A*, then *A* is the *target actor*.
-Otherwise, *A* isn't the target actor.

 In the following example, Luke wants to open a ticket under Aviva's Game Of Life simulation app: